Native at Virginia Tech

 20th century student landmarks

-Before the 1990s, concurrent Native students often graduated from Tech without crossing paths.
+Before the 1990s, Native students often graduated from Tech without crossing paths with one another.
 Part of a small population spread across campus, former students often comment that they knew no other Native Hokies.
 Some found community with other students of color and international students who were also far from home, while others found Virginia Tech isolating.
-Their academic excellence nonetheless reflected their identities and their dedication to thoughtful research.
+Their academic excellence nonetheless reflected dedication to thoughtful research and to their communities.
 After graduation, alumni used their degrees to advocate for Native access to resources and representation through work with tribal, state, and federal governments.

 Helen Maynor Scheirbeck of the Lumbee Tribe of North Carolina (Ed.D., '80) was an American Indian activist, education researcher, Senate staffer, Smithsonian director, and perhaps the first Native woman to receive her doctorate from Virginia Tech.
 After graduating from Berea College, she worked for the National Council of American Indians, helped push the Indian Civil Rights Act of 1968 through Congress, and implemented War on Poverty and Head Start programs in Indian communities across the country.
 In the 1990s, she left Head Start to direct public programming for the National Museum of the American Indian.
 Throughout her career, she prioritized full tribal authority over educational resources.

 Scheirbeck's research with VT's College of Education stressed equitable, long-term access to federal resources and other funding for tribal communities.
 After graduating, she encouraged other Native people to pursue graduate degrees.
 Her colleagues remember her as a quiet and funny woman with a house full of family.
 In her own words, "I'm just a little old Indian woman who is working hard for Indian people."